MidHunterX/Expression/README.md

 ## 🤷 Why?

-Expression was initially a simple bash script for timed wallpapers.
-However, it quickly became unmaintainable as I wanted to add more features.
-That is exactly what this project is: a fully maintainable, optimized timed wallpaper script with advanced features.
+This project began as a simple Bash script for timed wallpapers, but quickly became unmaintainable as feature requests grew.
+This Rust rewrite solves that with maintainability, performance, and scalability in mind.

 ## 🚀 Installation